genia-dev/GeniA/README.md

    This is where LLM realy sparks, an experimental capability of GeniA to learn new skills and keep steps it took to acomplish a task in its long term memory, name and save them under a new skill it learned so it can be then loaded into memory and followed upon. all using natural language!

+### What is tools 3.0 rather than 2.0?

+The low code / no code approach serves some usecases well for years, drag and drop instead of code.

+Today with the power of LLM anyone can write code. just use natural language.

+We prefer more innovative approach.
+Code.
+Not sure what a code snippet does? ask the model, want to revise existing complex code? ask the model.

+No need for a propietary YAML files and vendor domain specific language (DSL), use native code. something's missing? no need to wait for a vendor to add anything. just use the LLM to write code, write it yourself, or take one of the thousands of community contributed tools. remember any class+method or api out there is a tool GeniA can learn and use

 ### Available tools